CiscoCXSecurity/unix-audit/README.md

 The markdown database format allows the use of comments - in fact only code blocks and titles are used during script generation, everything else is ignored.
 This can help to document your commands for users.

 The markdown format (parsed or unparsed) can also make it easier to identify gaps in your scripts - e.g. maybe your Solaris audits don't include commands for all the checks performed on Linux.
-This can be quite more difficult for you only maintain source code.
+Gaps can be more difficult to find if you only maintain source code.

 # Quick Start
 unix-audit can generate shell scripts containing the commands you want to run on the target system: